U.S. flag

 5. Agency or Official to Whom the FACJJ Reports

-The FACJJ shall report to the Attorney General through the Administrator of the Office.
+The FACJJ shall report to Congress, the President, and the Attorney General through the Administrator of the Office.

 6. Support